 The national CPRE charity runs an annual star count, helping us to see where light pollution is a problem and where the darkest skies are.
 We use this evidence to advocate for better-controlled lighting, and we offer advice about what we can all do to reduce local light pollution.

-Next winter, we hope to run a local Star Count to assess the extent of light pollution around Cannock Chase AONB (Area of Outstanding Natural Beauty).
+We are working with the Cannock Chase AONB Partnership to develop a project to investigate the extent of light pollution around the AONB (Area of Outstanding Natural Beauty).
 Cannock Chase is the smallest of the 34 AONBs in England, and also the least dark due to its proximity to urban areas.